On Body and Soul | The disability to expose oneself

 Is it possible that two people meet in their dreams?Mária, On Body and Soul

-Meeting in dreams, in the guise of deer, seems easier than meeting in real life.
+Meeting in dreams, in the guise of a deer, seems easier than meeting in real life.
 Where personal fears and social constraints prevent humans from following their true desires.
 On Body and Soul, by Hungarian director and screenwriter Ildikó Enyedi, shows this with tender brutality.
-Indeed, the story revolves around two people who, although very different, struggle in a similar way with the social environment of the slaughterhouse where they both work.
+His story revolves around two people who, although very different, struggle in a similar way with the social environment of the slaughterhouse where they both work.
 The two find peace and comfort only when they meet in their dreams.
-Like deer they run through the snowy woods, taking care of each other and enjoying their natural freedom.
+Like two deers, they run through the snowy woods, taking care of each other and enjoying their natural freedom.
 Forgetting their physical and emotional distress.

 Budapest suburbs.
 Endre (Géza Morcsányi) is a middle-aged man who works as CFO in a large industrial slaughterhouse.
 Mária (Alexandra Borbély) is the new, very strict quality inspector.
 After a theft, the slaughterhouse is put under investigation and all its workers must undergo a personality test to identify the culprit.
 From the interviews, it turns out that Endre and Mária are connected on an oneiric level.
 Indeed, for some time now the two have been meeting in their dreams in the guise of deer.
 After a brief reluctance, they accept the chance to explore and get to know each other.
 They long for intimacy and agree to become vulnerable in real life, where everything is much harder than in dreams.